sethyuan/reactutils/README.md

 # reactutils

-Common utilities for React based apps
+Common utilities for React based apps.

+Please see comments in each source file for documentation.

 ## Dev setup